jpane24/OVtool/README.md

 (sometimes dashed) represent the p-value threshold.
 The key on the right side of the graphic shows where various p-value cutoff lines are, including p = 0.05.
-The blue points on the plot represent the observed ovariate correlations with the outcome and effect size associations with the treatment indicator (e.g., standardized mean difference on the given covariates between the two groups).
-If there are observed absolute correlations with the outcome that are outside the range of the graphic, we indicate that by a red transparent background.
+The blue points on the plot represent the observed covariate correlations with the outcome and effect size associations with the treatment indicator (e.g., standardized mean difference on the given covariates between the two groups).

 Finally, we can interpret this graphic by running the summary command on the ov object:

     summary.ov(OVtool_results = ovtool_results_twang, model_results = results)

     ## [1] "Recommendation for reporting the sensitivity analyses"
     ## [1] "The sign of the estimated effect is expected to be robust to unobserved confounders that
     have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
-In the most extreme observed case, the estimated effect size is reduced by 4 percent."
+In the most extreme observed case, the estimated effect size is reduced by 74 percent."
     ## [1] "Statistical significance at the 0.05 level is expected to be robust to unobserved
-    confounders with strengths of associations with the treatment indicator and outcome that are seen in the observed confounders.
-In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.006."
+    confounders with strengths of associations with the treatment indicator and outcome that are seen in 5 of the 8 observed confounders.
+In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.475.
+Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0, sati_0, tss_0."

 The `OVtool` gives a recommendation on how to report findings regarding the direction of the treatment effect and statistical significance.
 An